 To get this kind of information, you have to do a driving history search.

 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Was your search online or did you call the jail? was the information you recieved correct?
+Was your search online or did you call the jail?
+Was the information you received correct?
 There are many reasons that people search for criminal backgrounds and records, and your account may make it easier for others.

 Click here to share your story

 For Federal crimes, the FBI has a listing of the Ten Most Wanted Criminals.
 In Pueblo County, the Pueblo County Sheriff’s Department has a list of most wanted criminals, too.

 While the prospect of being incarcerated in the Pueblo County jail is quite unpleasant, eventually you will get accustomed to the daily routine there.
 All inmates get an alarm for wake-up at about 6:00am, and then roll call.
 Then you will have breakfast.
 When you finish breakfast participate in the work program that you’ve been assigned to.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Pueblo County Jail, your experiences would be welcomed, if it can help another person to deal with it.